-Apply Object-Oriented Design in Order to Build Detailed Models that Assist Pro Implementing the System, Store and Exchange Data in the System by Consider Management and Security Issues, and Creating Database Models and Controls, System Operational. ing Database Practicals will be based on the coverage of the above topics separately.
-(30 Hours) (Total Contact Time: 45 Hours + 30 Hours s = 75 Hours)
+Apply Object-Oriented Design in Order to Build Detailed Models that Assist Programmers in Implementing the System, Store and Exchange Data in the System by Considering Database Management and Security Issues, and Creating Database Models and Controls, Making the System Operational. - Practicals will be based on the coverage of the above topics separately.
+(30 Hours) (Total Contact Time: 45 Hours + 30 Hours = 75 Hou